rodrigokamada/angular-pwa/README.md

 }
 ```

 **5.** Remove the contents of the `src/app/app.component.html` file.
-Add the HTML code as below to display the browser connection status as below.
+Add the HTML code to display the browser connection status as below.

 ```html
 <div class="container-fluid py-3">